 Take 15 minutes and watch his CBS 60 Minutes interview, now on the internet.
 Here are a few quotes from that interview:

-Every day Mainters pay more for health care, and receive less in return.
+Every day Mainers pay more for healthcare, and receive less in return

 Excerpted from testimony before the Insurance and Financial Services Committee of the Maine Legislature, February 9, 2011